HughParsonage/TeXCheckR/README.md

 # grattanReporter
 Parsing grattan reports for errors

-This package assists with enforcing of simple style decisions of the Grattan Report, Melbourne.
+This package assists with enforcing style in reports by the Grattan Institute, Melbourne.

 In the working directory containing your report, run